 Bovine TB is a chronic, infectious and primarily respiratory disease caused by the slow-growing bacterium Mycobacterium bovis (M. bovis).
 It is mainly a disease of cattle and other bovines, but can affect a wide range of mammal species, including other farmed and domestic animals.

 What to do if TB is suspected in non-bovine animals

-You must immediately notify the Animal & Plant Health Agency (APHA) if you or your vet suspect that a carcase of a non-bovine animal is infected with TB.
-Suspicion of TB in live deer is also notifiable.
+You must immediately notify the Animal & Plant Health Agency (APHA) if you or your vet suspect that a live camelid, goat, sheep or pig, or a carcase of a non-bovine animal is infected with TB.
+Suspicion of TB in live deer and in the carcases of deer (whether wild or captive) is also notifiable.